<< WHAT ARE THE REALISTIC ALTERNATIVES TO NEGOTIATING? >>

 After researching the noise problem, the group found that rubber Truck

-Bed Liners were commercially available (and in use in some areas) to control
+Bed Liners were commercially available (and in use in some areas) to

 loading noise.
-They made a proposal for the use of Truck Bed Liners as a
+They made a proposal for the use of Truck Bed Liners

 noise control.
 The mining company, after contacting the liner manufactures